-All property must be booked prior to the employee's end of shift, to include a report describing the circumstances of the seizure or custody by the agency.
+All property must be booked or secured in an authorized evidence storage locker prior to the employee's end of shift, to include a report describing the circumstances of the seizure or custody by the agency.
 Employees booking property shall observe the Property and Evidence Facility SOP for data entry protocol and evidence booking guidelines.
 Wear gloves and other personal protective equipment when booking on property and evidence.